 23) Go beyond a resume or a LinkedIn profile.

 Resumes have traditionally been the primary ticket for navigating the job market.
-You send a resume to signal that you’re interested in and applying for a job at a particular employer.
+You send a resume to signal that you’re interested in applying for a job at a particular employer.

 24) Make your brand worth selling.

 You are a brand as much as a seller.
-If you can sell esoteric products and services few people care about, then you should be able to sell yourself.
+If you can sell esoteric products and services few people care about, you should be able to sell yourself.

 If you’re hungry for more tips, check out this great video by David Bagga about the importance of including sales numbers in your resume: